microsoft/WhatTheHack/041-VirtualWAN/Coach/04-secured_hub.md

 ## Notes and Guidance

 - No multi-region support at the time of this writing, inter-region traffic is going to be silently dropped
+- Branch-to-branch traffic is not secured by the Azure Firewall at this time

 ## Solution Guide